kobana/dbadmin/README.md

-# dbadmin
+# Database Administration Scripts

-Frequently used database administrator scripts.
+Frequently used administration scripts for well known database distributions.

+## License

+This is free and unencumbered software released into the public domain.

+See the LICENSE file for details.